Need Help? Give us a call.

 1 (800) 345-3452

 Starting a business is difficult for any entrepreneur, but it’s even more challenging for people with a criminal record.
-A felony or criminal history of any kind can put you at a big disadvantage, particularly when it comes to getting business financing.
+A felony or criminal history of any kind can put you at a big disadvantage, particularly when it comes to getting small business loans.

 Despite the obstacles, people have turned their lives around after serving time in prison and gone on to have lucrative careers as entrepreneurs.
 Popular examples include rapper-turned-entrepreneur Curtis “50 Cent” Jackson and Dave Dahl, co-founder of the nationally distributed bakery line Dave’s Killer Bread.